kowasaur/PatternAnalysis-2025/recognition/mamba-48040147/README.md

 Every 10000 iterations, the model is evaluated on the validation set.
 After training is complete, the model with the lowest validation loss is used as the final model.

 ### Loss Function

+Note: some of the expressions below use a square root sign.
+If it does not render properly, try a different browser.

 The pretrained model I was using at first (see [below](#pretrained-model)) used Charbonnier loss with $\epsilon = 0.001$ so that is what I used.
 When I switched to using the small SR x2, I kept using Charbonnier loss because I saw no reason to change it.